Nyaaw/ProjectBDR/docs/VM_Help.md

 ### Create a virtual machine
-You can now create a new virtual machine from the dashboard in section `Create a resource`.
+You can now create a new virtual machine from the dashboard in the section `Create a resource`.

 Select a virtual machine with the following characteristics:
 - **Project details**